f-charton/f-charton.github.io/_posts/2022-6-6-polynomial-roots.md

 |Average | 61.3 | 97.2 | 79.9 | - |

 This observation remains valid for larger degrees (table 1b).
 Predicting all roots becomes impossible for degrees higher than 10, and max-err accuracy drops to zero.
-But all models can predict one root in 93% of the test cases, and on average, 3 to 4 roots are correctly predicted for all degrees.
+But all models can predict one root in 93% of the test cases, and on average, about 4 roots are correctly predicted for all degrees.

 **Table 1b - Larger degrees**